Nestled in a High Sierra meadow at the top of Donner Pass just before the Nevada border, lies the Gold Rush-era town of Truckee, California.

 The coconut curry lamb bowl was out-of-this-world.
 It comes with a combination of fresh ingredients that are layered from bottom to top, each complementing the other expertly.

 The warm ground lamb was marinated in yogurt and spiced with onion, garlic, ginger, cardamom, cinnamon, and jalapeño.
-It mixed with clean, crisp cabbage, diced cucumber, quinoa, and tahini sauce, all undergirded by warm, nutty Garkhi dal.
+It is mixed with clean, crisp cabbage, diced cucumber, quinoa, and tahini sauce, all undergirded by warm, nutty Garkhi dal.

 My friend slipped me a dollop of chicken tiki masala as well…yum!
 I’d recommend this as one of the best casual lunch restaurants in Truckee.